Chapter 3 : News Spreads Faster Than a Snitch

 "No, you're explaining now."
 He lowered his voice again.
 They were drawing an audience.
 "Look, you know the danger of Wood knowing.
 Remember last season, he found out who our reserves were and made a whole plan out of that?
 Or how he reportedly keeps a record of the strengths and weaknesses of each player?
 He's a machine; I have no idea how he can do all that, but he can and he does."

 Rona snorted.
 Roger seemed to be keeping a record himself.
 "He's not a threat.
 I don’t care if he’s the next bloody Quidditch legend — he doesn't know who's he dealing with."
-She briefly considered her wrath as a bookworm (which Oliver had so passingly insulting), armed with paper cuts and a large vocabulary.
+She briefly considered her wrath as a bookworm, armed with paper cuts and a large vocabulary.
 "He's my problem and I'll handle it.
-It's nothing to worry about.
 I know how to take care of myself, Roger."

 "Don't underestimate him."